Jaytech Plumbing | Guelph Plumber

 Sometimes there are situations where it is seemingly impossible or at least impractical to get a vent upwards to another usable vent location or to the roof and yet a vent is still required.
 There is a product meant specifically for this situation called an Air Admittance Valve (or cheater vent for slang).
 This is a mechanical vent and meant only to be used when a natural vent will not work.
 It is a replacement for a vent and also has rules of use, specified in the building code.

 Although home owners are legally permitted to work on the plumbing in their own homes, often times it is in their best interest to call a professional if they are not confident that they are doing it correctly.
 Venting and plumbing your house incorrectly can be quite costly and damaging.
-For a plumber in Guelph contact 519-780-0088 or visit www.jaytechplumbing.com/contact
+For a plumber in Guelph contact 519-780-0088.

 Jaytech produces useful content just to help people like you.
-Please visit our facebook page and likes us back.
+Please visit our facebook page and like us back.

 Mike.